Get a Free Test Now: GET STARTED

 While Drive is the #1 trait you should look for in a sales candidate, you must also make sure that the candidate is a good culture fit by analyzing what he values most.

 Listen to him describe his values and why they are important to him, and carefully consider whether or not his values align with the values that are important to your business.
-By doing so, you can ensure that he is a good fit – not just for the position, but for the company as a whole.

 10. What could our company do better?

-When your candidate answers this question, he should demonstrate that he has performed background research on your business.
-If his answer is insightful, you can confidently assume that he cares about the future of the company and possesses the creative problem solving skills necessary to help the company grow and succeed.
+If his answer is insightful, you can confidently assume that he cares about the future of the company and possesses the creative problem-solving skills necessary to help the company grow and succeed.

 In Conclusion